1910 World Series: Philadelphia Athletics

 The Athletics were making their second appearance in the World Series.
 They had lost the 1905 edition four games to one against the New York Giants.
 They had dominated the American League, leading it since early May, and eventually winning it by 14 1/2 games.
 Their pitcher Jack Coombs led the American League in wins with a 31–9 record, and the Athletics had the lowest ERA in the league by some margin.

 Chicago Cubs

 The Chicago Cubs were a dominant team in the first decade of the 1900s.
 They had already won two World Series, and been runners-up in another; this was their fourth appearance.
 The National League was initially closer than the American League, with the Cubs wrestling control of the division from the Pittsburgh Pirates in late May after a long winning streak.
 They never looked back, only increasing their lead over the course of the season.
-The Cubs' slugger Fred Schulte led the National League in home runs with 10, while pitcher King Cole had the lowest ERA in the league, 1.80.
+The Cubs' slugger Frank Schulte led the National League in home runs with 10, while pitcher King Cole had the lowest ERA in the league, 1.80.
 The Chicago Cubs won the division by 13 games.